vermaasv833/somnium/README.md

 - Once you deployed the bot on Cloudflare.
 - Check `XXX.XXXX.workers.dev/getMe` to verify your bot authorization.
 - Open `XXX.XXXX.workers.dev/registerWebhook` to register your bot webhook.
-- Then you can start using your bot.
+- Now you can start using your bot by sending `prompt` or `/generate prompt`.

 <br>